Originate/guide/android-practices.md

 ###Autoboxing/Unboxing

 While hardly a requirement, consider using Android's hand-written SparseArray classes ([SparseArray](http://developer.android.com/reference/android/util/SparseArray.html), [SparseBooleanArray](http://developer.android.com/reference/android/util/SparseBooleanArray.html), [SparseIntArray](http://developer.android.com/reference/android/util/SparseIntArray.html), and [SparseLongArray](http://developer.android.com/reference/android/util/SparseLongArray.html)).
-These classes map a primitive `int` to `Object`'s, `boolean`'s, `int`'s, and `long`'s, respectively.
+These classes map a primitive `int` to `Object`s, `boolean`s, `int`s, and `long`s, respectively.

 These avoid the costly problem of the JVM having to autobox/unbox primitives when inserting/obtaining them from Sets and Maps.
 The tradeoff is that these data structures are not random access - they use binary search, so access is O(log n) versus a HashMap's O(1).